 If you have an OT tax code and have only one form of PAYE income it is likely that the tax code is not correct because you will not be given any tax free personal allowance.

 Why do I have the tax code OT?

 The main causes of being given the OT tax code are:

-- You have started a new employer and couldn’t give them all the information they need to give you a tax code
+- You have started with a new employer and you couldn’t give them enough information to complete a starter checklist.

 How much income tax do I pay with an OT tax code?